Amazing Handwriting Analysis Tips And Information For Beginners

-Handwriting analysis is the interpretation of the symbols and strikes in a person’s handwriting to better understand their personality.
-While it’s not an exact science, you can get a lot of information just by analyzing someone’s handwriting.
-Before you get started as a beginner, you need to review these basic handwriting analysis tips and information.
+Handwriting analysis is the interpretation of the symbols and strikes in a person’s handwriting to understand their personality better.
+While it’s not an exact science, you can get much information by analyzing someone’s handwriting.
+Before you get started as a beginner, you need to review these basic essential handwriting analysis tips and information.

-You can tell how a person is feeling or even some things about their past just from their handwriting.
+You can tell how a person feels or even some things about their past just from their handwriting.
 Let’s get started!

 Cursive vs. Print

-The first of our handwriting tips and information is that you need to get a writing sample in cursive.
+The first of our handwriting tips and information is that you must get a writing sample in cursive.

-While you can still tell a lot about a person from their print writing, there is more of an emotional connection to cursive writing.
+While you can still tell much about a person from their print writing, there is more of an emotional connection to cursive writing.
 It allows you to get a more detailed read.

 To learn more about the power of cursive penmanship, read The Lost Art Of Handwriting.